maliMirkec/personal-website/site/side-projects/web-dev-zoo/html/halibut001.md

 type: articles-item
 layout: default
 ---
-{% cldnryfetch "hh2_mpsl6b" "Poorly drawn halibut with a text in a speech bubble: “HTML halibut says: Use meta referrer tag to control how much referrer information your site shares.”" false true "center plain" %}
+{% cldnryfetch "hh2_mpsl6b" "Poorly drawn halibut with a text in a speech bubble: “Use meta referrer tag to control how much referrer information your site shares.”" false true "center plain" %}

 HTML halibut says: